-Skin to skin contact with your baby can help prevent postpartum depression.
+TOP TIP: Skin to skin contact with your baby can help prevent postpartum depression.

 According to The American Journal of Maternal/Child Nursing, “activity in the mother’s adrenal gland is negatively influenced by childbirth and skin to skin contact may reactivate the pathways to minimise the risk of depression”.

 This together with the release of oxytocin during skin to skin contact, reduces maternal anxiety and may reduce the risk of postpartum depression and an added bonus is that skin to skin contact can not only help with bonding it can also help you establish breastfeeding.

 Kissing, cuddling and holding your baby close while you take in their smell is a great way to love and bond with your baby.